Azerbaijan says it is discussing solar energy production in Karabakh with BP

-Middle EastAzerbaijan says it is discussing solar energy production in Karabakh with BP

-British oil major BP (BP.L) and Azerbaijan are discussing setting up a solar energy production facility in Karabakh, Azeri President Ilham Aliyev said on Friday, according to a video released by the state news agency Azertag.
+BAKU (Reuters) -British oil major BP and Azerbaijan are discussing setting up a solar energy production facility in Karabakh, Azeri President Ilham Aliyev said on Friday, according to a video released by the state news agency Azertag.

 “Now both BP and Azerbaijan are very actively working on renewable sources of energy ... and there is a plan to invest in solar power generation,” Aliyev said at a meeting with UK Minister for Exports Graham Stuart, the video footage showed.